nicopop/ManualApWorlds/worlds/manual_outerwilds_nicopopxd/docs/setup_en.md

 - "Communicate with Solanum"
   - requires: [ "Seen Solanum", "Quantum Rule > imaging", "Scout", "Scout Photos", "Quantum Rule > entanglement", "Quantum Rule > sixth location" ]
 ##### 7 - Interloper
-- "Get in Ruptured Core of the Interlopper"
+- "Get in Ruptured Core of the Interloper"
   - requires: [ "Scout", "Scout Photos" ],
-- "Find the frozen shuttle's log on the Interlopper"
+- "Find the frozen shuttle's log on the Interloper"
 #### End Game
 - "FINAL > Get the warp drive to the vessel and Warp to the Eye",
   - **Region**: [Dark Bramble](#dark-bramble),